AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

-As shown in Table~\ref{tab:main_results}, we compare our proposed MAAdvisor's benefit-to-cost ratio with the baselines on four benchmarks.
+As shown in Table~\ref{tab:main_results}, we compare our proposed AMAZe's benefit-to-cost ratio with the baselines on four benchmarks.
 All the methods are evaluated with four different storage budgets, taking 2\%, 10\%, 20\%, and 50\% of the database size.
-Our result reveals several key observations:
+Our results reveal several key observations:

-\textbf{(1)} MAAdvisor outperforms all the baselines in most of the situations.
-The benefit-to-cost ratio for our method is the highest in 10 out of the 16 experiment settings, and remains the top tier for the rest 6 settings.
-Specifically, MAAdvisor doubles the index scores from the SOTA performance given 2\%, 10\%, and 50\% storage budgets in the most complicated DSB benchmark.
-In addition, similar improvement can be observed in the 10\% and 50\% budget settings for the real-world benchmark JOB.
-It demonstrates that MAAdvisor can generalize to a variety of database schemas and workloads while maintaining excellent performance.
+\textbf{(1)} \textbf{AMAZe outperforms all the baselines in most of the situations.} \lzdh{The benefit-to-cost ratio for our method is the highest in 10 out of the 16 experimental settings, and remains the top tier for the rest 6 settings, especially compared to the heuristic-based ßand prompt-based methods, which are also zero-shot}.
+Specifically, AMAZe doubles the ratios from the SOTA performance given 2\%, 10\%, and 50\% storage budgets in the most complicated DSB benchmark.
+Similar improvement can be observed in the 10\% and 50\% budget settings for the real-world benchmark JOB.
+This demonstrates \textbf{AMAZe's strong generalization capability to a variety of database schemas and workloads in zero-shot settings}.